 Hustler Publisher Flynt Indicted

-He has told reporters in recent months that he wanted a trial on obscenity charges, because he believes a jury today would find that Hustler does not violate community obscenity standards.
-Being cleared in such a trial would make it easier for him to persuade other Cincinnati retailers to sell Hustler, he said.
+He has repeatedly told reporters in recent months that he wants a trial on obscenity charges, because he believes that a jury today would find that Hustler does not violate community obscenity standards.
+He said that being cleared in such a trial would make it easier for him to persuade other Cincinnati retailers to sell Hustler.

 Deters said he did not know when a trial would occur.

 The maximum penalty, if the brothers were convicted of all charges, would be 24 years in prison.
 The charges also are punishable by probation.